KOEGlike/meko/JURNAL.md

 **05.17** : some Chad replied to my question on electronics stackexchange.
 I will have to use a oscillator, not a crystal, and low noise LDOs instead of switching regulators
+**05.18** : implemented to suggestion from stackexchange, oscillator instead of crystal, LDOs